SenpaiX00/cloud_command_line_tool/README.md

 2. There are improvements to be made to the first function, that provides a write out of all services and hardware statistics across all IP addresses.
 Firstly I have not yet set the "Status" feature, which involves writing a function that takes CPU usage as an int, and returns a string based on the int, which will then get inserted into the dataframe.
 Secondly, I a second iteration should seek to slim down the number of data structures.
 Lastly, the code needs to be tidied up and a little more sophistication used when formatting strings of data piped in.
 In addition, some additional stripping must be done before passing the strings into the dataframe.
 3. A further improvement is the overall efficiency of the code.
 Currently the code relies on several big data structures.
 I have tried to minimise this by abstracting a lot of the heavy lifting away to  `   running_services()  `  - but future improvements to the code should look at further reducing the number of data structures.
 4. Another furutre improvement would be to have the successful or unsuccessful execution of a function - after  `   main() `    loop back to main again, or ask if the user would like to quit the program.
+5. A final future improvement is that currently, due to the piping to and from the shell, there are a number of printout statements prior to the final print out of information that covers the deliverables.
+I would look to remove these in a future version.